DSpace-Labs/angular2-ui-prototype/README.md

 npm install

-npm run build - builds the project. required when typescript is changed. npm run test - runs node server and starts chrome in app mode with web security disabled npm run watch - builds, runs, and watches for changes and builds again
+ - npm run build => Builds the project.
+Required when typescript is changed.
+ - npm run test => Runs node server and starts chrome in app mode with web security disabled.
+ - npm run watch => Builds, runs, and watches for changes to build again.

 # Issues

 CORS are not being handled correctly on the client side or they are not being provided from the REST API on the response.